 - Distress tolerance skills

 - Interpersonal effectiveness skills

-There are many parallels between DBT and Somatic Experiencing.
-DBT is considered a top down approach to self-regulation, that teaches skills to manage symptoms through mindfulness and cognitive-behavioural strategies.
-This often pairs well with the bottom up work that is done in SE, by working at the level of the body to achieve similar goals to lay the foundation and build one’s capacity to work on deeper trauma processing.
+DBT is considered a top down approach to self-regulation, that teaches clients to manage symptoms through mindfulness and skill-based strategies.
+This often pairs well with the bottom up work that is done in other therapies like Somatic Experiencing and EMDR, by working at the level of the body to achieve similar goals to lay the foundation and build one’s capacity to work on deeper trauma processing.